 If you don’t want to deal with the crazy crowds on the ground, then you can attend one of the many parties at the hotels and restaurants around Times Square.
 The Times Square website even has a schedule you can take a look at.
 Some (okay, MOST) of these parties are incredibly expensive.
 We’re talking $1000+ expensive.

 After the ball drops, the confetti falls and the performers pack up, there’s over 50 tons of garbage left behind in Times Square.
-After 2017-2018, it took 294 sanitation workers to clean it up, and that was probably the cleanest Times Square would look all year.
+After 2017-2018, it took 294 sanitation workers to clean it up, and that was probably the cleanest Times Square looked all year.

 Since the days of auld lang syne, the Times Square ball drop has remained a once-in-a-lifetime experience, and a beautiful New York tradition.
 Why don’t you see it for yourself this year?